ApexVM/codeserver/README.md

 RunCode by default has pre-installed tools for running Docker containers and allowing you deploying Docker apps directly on RunCode instance!
 But, almost all of our instances **do not** support **KVM** which means you cannot run VMs (or they will run very slowly).

 You can also run servers like Nginx, Apache, Python webserver and others.
 If the server isn't taking 50% of CPU then it's fine but if it does, we have the rights to terminate your VM.

+### Using desktop environments
+Woah calm down, okay?
+This may be okay but is illegal on RunCode systems.
+However you can "patch" avm to run DEs on your instance, check [Running DEs on RunCode instance](https://github.com/ApexVM/codeserver/tree/feat/de) .